matiashf/blockbuster/README.md

 * The game never ends (players have to quit).
 * Only two keyboard players are implemented (although implementing more would be straightforward).
+* The game becomes unplayably slow when the screen is filled with boxes.
+* The physics simulation is not deterministic, but it should be.
+This might be because of frame dropping.
+* Simulation becomes unstable when a lot of weight is stacked upon something.
+This is a drawback in design of Box2D.
+* Frame dropping is very crude.
+When the game does not manage to render as 60Hz, it degrades poorly.

 # Development